HIPAA Legal & Compliance

 Recently, our attorneys advised two clients, each of whom is developing a mobile medical application, on HIPAA privacy and security issues.
 Representing these clients involved developing customized solutions to ensure that the client was protected from unwarranted liability in its position as a Web portal to a healthcare practitioner.
 In each case, we designed the company’s Terms of Use and Privacy Policy, as well as its contract with practitioners, to comply with HIPAA as well as state law privacy and confidentiality rules, and related laws governing telemedicine practices.

-Let us know whenever HIPAA issues arise, whether you are a startup technology (and possible a business associate under HIPAA), an established medical group or practice, or a consultant or vendor involved in telemedicine or a mobile application through which protected health information (PHI) is transmitted.
+Let us know whenever HIPAA issues arise, whether you are a startup technology (and possibly a business associate under HIPAA), an established medical group or practice, or a consultant or vendor involved in telemedicine or a mobile application through which protected health information (PHI) is transmitted.

 HIPPA and HITECH

-Under federal law, the Health Insurance Portability and Accountability Act (“HIPAA”) regulates electronic data exchange of health care information.
+Under federal law, the Health Insurance Portability and Accountability Act (“HIPAA”) regulates the electronic data exchange of health care information.
 Title I of HIPAA protects health insurance coverage for workers and their families when they change or lose their jobs.
 Title II of HIPAA, known as the Administrative Simplification (AS) provisions, requires the establishment of national standards for electronic healthcare transactions and national identifiers for providers, health insurance plans, and employers.
 The Administration Simplification provisions also address the security and privacy of health data.

-Under Title II of HIPAA, HHS has promulgated five sets of implementing regulations, which are variously known as the Privacy Rule; the Security Rule; the Unique Identifiers Rule (National Provider Identification (“NPI”)); the Transactions and Code Sets Rule; and the Enforcement Rule.
+Under Title II of HIPAA, HHS has promulgated five sets of implementing regulations, which are variously known as the Privacy Rule, the Security Rule, the Unique Identifiers Rule (National Provider Identification (“NPI”), the Transactions and Code Sets Rule, and the Enforcement Rule.
 But our clients are primarily concerned with the Privacy Rule and the Security Rule, both of which address protecting the confidentiality and privacy of patients’ healthcare information.

 State Privacy and Confidentiality Laws

-States also have their own privacy and confidentiality laws, portions of which apply notwithstanding HIPAA’s pre-emption provisions.
+States also have their own privacy and confidentiality laws, portions of which apply notwithstanding HIPAA’s preemption provisions.
 In addition, providers who do not fall under HIPAA will nonetheless be bound by state laws and regulations.

 For example, in California: